-Job outlook Optician in Canada
+Job prospects Optician in Canada

 People working as an optician have different job prospects depending on where they work in Canada.
 Find out what the future holds for them in your province or territory.
-These outlooks are applicable to all Opticians (NOC 3231).
+These prospects are applicable to all Opticians (NOC 3231).

 Job opportunities over the next 3 years

 Explore future job prospects by province and territory.

 |Newfoundland and Labrador||Undetermined Undetermined|